-- Removing plaque and tartar.

-- Covered once every three years.
+- Removing heavy plaque and tartar that interferes with the Dentist's ability to complete an exam. - Covered once every three years.

-- > Gingivectomy
+Gingivectomy

-- Surgically removing gum tissue.

-- Covered once per quadrant every three years.
+- Surgically removing gum tissue. - Covered once per Quadrant every three years.

-- ➢ Gingivoplasty
+Gingivoplasty

-- Surgically reshaping gums.

-- Covered once per quadrant every three years.
+- Surgically reshaping gums. - Covered once per Quadrant every three years.

-- Nonsurgical periodontal scaling and root planing
+Nonsurgical periodontal scaling and root planing

 - Covered for children 13 years old and older.

 - Covered only when x-rays show bone loss.

-- Covered once per quadrant every two years.
+- Covered once per Quadrant every two years.

-- Limited occlusal adjustments
+Limited occlusal adjustments

-- Fixing how teeth bite together.

-• Eight teeth or fewer.
+- Fixing how teeth bite together. - Eight teeth or fewer.

-Pediatric Endodontics
+Pediatric Endodontics Covered at 70%

 Endodontic services focus on the insides of teeth.
 These services work to save damaged or decayed teeth by repairing or replacing the soft inner tissue, called the pulp.
 Endodontics also help maintain the health of the roots of your teeth and the "canals" they run through.
-We pay 70 percent of the allowable expense for these services after you pay your deductible.
+We pay 70 percent of the allowable expense for these services after you pay your Deductible.